aggviolinist/git-push/README.md

   - I am making an ecommerce website and I got tired of typing in commands after a change so I made a script to do the work for me.
   - This script accepts a mesage and uploads everything in the existing directory where it was run
+  - I made a cronjob to be updating  my code of the ecommerce website every 30 minutes:)

 ### Prerequisite